m99coder/frontend-knowledge/README.md

 * An application architecture for React utilizing a unidirectional data flow
 * Three major parts: **Dispatcher**, **Stores** and **Views** (React components)
 * When a user interacts with a React view, the view propagates an action through a central dispatcher, to the various stores that hold the application’s data and business logic, which updates all of the views that are affected
-* Control ist inverted with stores: the stores accept updates and reconcile them as appropriate, rather than depending on something external to update its data in a consistent way
+* Control is inverted with stores: the stores accept updates and reconcile them as appropriate, rather than depending on something external to update its data in a consistent way
 * Unidirectional data flow: dispatcher, stores and views are independent nodes with distinct inputs and outputs; action creators are simple, discrete, semantic helper function that facilitate passing data to the dispatcher in the form of an action

 ### React Native